 There has been one other study that proposed a prediction tool for developing long-term hypoparathyroidism after total thyroidectomy 23.
 That prediction tool was not validated and contained two parameters which could only be measured after one month: PTH and calcium levels at 1 month after surgery.
 The current study considered the selection of variables who are available just one day after surgery.
 This facilitates a quick individual assessment of patients at risk for long-term hypoparathyroidism after total thyroidectomy and could aid in personalized discharge instructions and supplementation regimens.
 By identifying patients at higher risk, healthcare providers can further allocate appropriate follow-up care, calcium and vitamin D supplementation, and potentially reduce the burden on healthcare resources by targeting interventions to those who need them most.

 The incidence of long-term hypoparathyroidism in our cohort was 12.0%, which seems to be in line with incidences reported in other nation-wide multicenter studies 3, 24.
 Furthermore, we substantiated findings of Loncar et al., who found that patients with a ΔPTH of less than 70% 24-hour after surgery had no risk of long-term hypoparathyroidism 25.
-In the current study, no patient developed long-term hypoparathyroidism who had a ΔPTH of less than 70%.
+In the current study, no patient developed long-term hypoparathyroidism who had a ΔPTH of less than 70% (Supplemental Table 3).
 This observation suggests that evaluating the 24-hour PTH decrease can serve as an initial assessment tool to determine if a patient is at risk for long-term hypoparathyroidism.
 Moreover, our study highlights the significance of incorporating additional variables other than PTH into the prognostic model.
 Although a decrease in PTH levels emerged as the most significant predictor (Table 2), we observed that parathyroid gland identification and 24-hour calcium measurements significantly enhanced the discriminatory ability of the model (Supplemental Figure 1).
 Consequently, this comprehensive approach provides clinicians with a more robust tool for prognostication and aids in optimizing patient care strategies following thyroidectomy procedures.

 During the early postoperative phase following thyroidectomy, the main objectives are to ensure that patients remain free of symptoms and can be discharged without any risks.
 However, unnecessary calcium supplementation comes with important health risks such as cardiovascular events and kidney stones 26 and should be prescribed purposefully, accounting for individual patients' risks and benefits.
 While the primary focus of the model developed in this study was to predict the occurrence of long-term hypoparathyroidism, we also observed a notable correlation between a higher risk of long-term hypoparathyroidism and an increased likelihood of hypocalcemia-related readmissions.
 We observed no readmissions in patients with a PTH decrease <70% and patients with a low predicted probability of developing long-term hypoparathyroidism (<10%).
-This suggests that providing clear information regarding the symptoms of hypoparathyroidism and hypocalcaemia at discharge may be sufficient for patients in low-risk patients.
+This suggests that providing clear information regarding the symptoms of hypoparathyroidism and hypocalcaemia at discharge may be sufficient for patients in low risk patients.
 Patients with an intermediate to high risk of long-term hypoparathyroidism should receive early interdisciplinary care and close follow-up in collaboration of general practitioner and endocrinologist 13.
 Future research endeavors should establish distinct prediction models that can accurately assess the risk of symptoms and readmissions during the initial postoperative period.
 These efforts should aim to enhance and tailor the management strategies implemented after surgery to each individual patient.